franchsli/whatsapp_clone_django/README.md

 TODO:
     - **IMPORTANT** IMPLEMENT THIS
     - Make it so when a user creates a new contact, the chat form gets updated.
 (REMEMBER HTMX FROM)
-    - When a user creates a chat the chat list will update.
     - **ADD THE LAST MESSAGE LOGIC**
     + Make it so when user send a message, it contains the dropwdown and such.
         (USE HTMX for this one [The display chat logic should work])